Blog

 Beyond financial penalties, breaches can cause lasting reputational damage and a loss of customer trust.

-Does the “Right to be Forgotten” apply to voice recordings?
+Does the "right to be forgotten" apply to voice recordings?

 Yes.
-If an individual requests deletion, you must erase the recording across your entire stack.
+If an individual requests deletion, you must erase the recording across your entire stack, including CRM systems, analytics tools, and backups.

-This includes CRM systems, analytics tools, and backups.
-You must have a reliable process to ensure permanent deletion without delay.
+You need a reliable process to ensure permanent deletion without undue delay.

 Are AI-driven transcriptions also subject to GDPR?